 Trapeze is the specialist transition service for young people with chronic medical conditions who are known to the Sydney Children’s Hospital Network (i.e. Sydney Children’s Hospital, Randwick and Westmead Children’s Hospital).

-- They can assist you by helping to find a GP and arranging a GP Management Plan, providing health coaching and face-to-face support, and linking you to relevant support groups.
+- They can assist patients by helping them find a GP and arranging a GP Management Plan, providing health coaching and face-to-face support, and linking patients to relevant support groups.

-- They can also provide telephone, email, and SMS reminders of your upcoming health-related appointments.
+- They can also provide telephone, email, and SMS reminders of patient's upcoming health-related appointments.

 - For more information on Trapeze, you can visit their website at www.trapeze.org.au

-- They can provide you with information and support (for at least 12 months) once you transfer from a paediatric to an adult healthcare setting.
+- They can provide patients with information and support (for at least 12 months) once patients transfer from a paediatric to an adult healthcare setting.

-- They can help you find appropriate health services, provide support to help you attend your clinic appointments, and help you to stay in touch with adult health services.
+- They can help patients find appropriate health services, provide support to attend clinic appointments, and help patients stay in touch with adult health services.